-The Board of County Commissioners voted in favor of 180-day extensions of the temporary biosolids moratorium in April and October of 2020 and again in March and August of 2021, as Ordinances 2020-05, 2020-18, 2021-07, and 2021-20 respectively.
+The Board of County Commissioners voted in favor of 180-day extensions of the temporary biosolids moratorium in April and October of 2020, in March and August of 2021, and again in February 2022, as Ordinances 2020-05, 2020-18, 2021-07, 2021-20 and 2022-04 respectively.

 Biosolids legislation in Senator Mayfield's Clean Waterways Act (Senate Bill 712) was approved by the Legislature on March 12, 2020.
 This legislation directed the Department of Environmental Protection (FDEP) to revise its rules to reduce the impacts of biosolids on water quality and allows for the extension of county biosolids moratoria adopted prior to November 1, 2019.
 On June 21, 2021, Governor DeSantis signed House Bill 1309 allowing the FDEP to move forward with rule adoption without review by the Environmental Regulation Commission.
+As of July 1, 2022, FDEP requires biosolids land application sites to be enrolled in Florida Department of Agriculture and Consumer Services Best Management Practices program and prohibits land application on soils with a seasonal high water table within six inches of the soil surface or depth of biosolids placement.